 Plan to have someone drive you home and stay with you for at least 24 hours after oral conscious sedation.
 It may take a full 24 hours for the residual effects of these drugs to wear off.

 Why Choose Flatrock Family Dentistry for Sedation Dentistry?

 Flatrock Family Dentistry has been proudly serving the Greenville and Five Forks community for 30 years.
-Dr. Rouse and Dr. Crosland lead a team of professionals dedicated to providing exceptional, comprehensive care in a comfortable atmosphere.
+Dr. Rouse and Dr. Khan lead a team of professionals dedicated to providing exceptional, comprehensive care in a comfortable atmosphere.
 We believe in a personalized patient focus and we take the necessary time to understand each individual patient’s needs.

 Our brand new facility is located in Greenville, South Carolina, offering the most advanced state-of-the-art technologies to ensure the best treatment and experience for our patients.
 We currently offer two major forms of sedation dentistry, including nitrous oxide (laughing gas) and oral sedation.
 At Flatlock Family Dentistry, your comfort and safety is always a top priority and we will work with you to ensure the best possible experience with every visit to our office.

 Learn more about why patients have been choosing Flatrock Family Dentistry for over 30 years.

 Schedule Your Consultation for Sedation Dentistry with Us Today

 Our goal is to provide each of our patients with beautiful results and unmatched care.
 To schedule your personal consultation, please give our office a call to speak with a member of our team.
 Our number is (864) 756-5576.

 Flatrock Family Dentistry is proud to serve the Greenville, Five Forks, and Greer communities of South Carolina.